lernae/sam-pipelines-devops-monorepo/README.md

 Successfully created/updated stack - pipeline-trigger in us-east-1
 ```
-3. Add webhook to your  appdev github repo using the API GW endpoint URL from prev step (see "Creating a GitHub webhook" [this blog](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) for more details making sure you selected `Content type` as `application/json` !!!)
+3. Add webhook to your appdev github repo using the API GW endpoint URL from prev step's outputs (see "Creating a GitHub webhook" [this blog](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) for more details making sure you selected `Content type` as `application/json` !!!)

 ## Bootstrap